Alvinella pompejana: Name

-Introduction
+Discovery

 In 1980 Daniel Desbruyères and Lucien Laubier, just a few years after the discovery of the first hydrothermal vent system, identified one of the most heat-tolerant animals on Earth — Alvinella pompejana, the Pompeii worm.
 It was described as a deep-sea polychaete that resides in tubes near hydrothermal vents, along the seafloor.
 In 1997, marine biologist Craig Cary and colleagues found the same worms in a new section of Pacific Ocean, near Costa Rica, also attached to hydrothermal vents.
 The new discovery and subsequent work led to important progress in the scientific knowledge of these special worms.